Force over Distance: Chapter 50

 Young didn’t push.
 He didn’t close his hands.
 He didn’t do anything other than continue the kiss.

-When he felt Rush start to relax, Young slid his hands down and hooked his fingers into the belt loops of Rush’s jeans.
-He yanked the other man forward, sliding him over the sheets, over the blankets, closing the space between them.
+When he felt Rush relax, Young slid his hands down and hooked his fingers into the belt loops of the scientist’s jeans.
+He yanked him forward, sliding him over the sheets, closing the space between them.

-Rush made a quiet, surprised noise in the back of his throat.
+Rush made a surprised noise in the back of his throat.

 “Shh.”
 Young projected pure reassurance.
 He slid his hand up Rush’s spine, then pressed his palm against the place between his shoulder blades.
 He could feel the scientist’s heartbeat through his thin frame.